laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 `-2`<sup>64</sup> to -`2`<sup>63</sup>`-1`).

-It also had a mention as future work of subnormal values {{IEEE754}}, which work fine (even with Deterministic Encoding) in {{STD94}} but may require special handling when implementations that implement the FTZ ("flush to zero") and/or DAZ ("denormals are zero") strategies at the application level need to interoperate with ones that don't — it is generally difficult to rely on exact equality of floating point values, which however is what Deterministic Encoding requires.
+It also had a mention as future work of subnormal values {{IEEE754}}, which work fine for interchange (even with Deterministic Encoding) in
+{{STD94}}.
+Note that specific values may not be available to applications that employ floating point hardware implementing the FTZ ("flush to zero") and/or DAZ ("denormals are zero") strategies.
+These may then require special handling in the application data model.
+It is generally difficult to
+rely on exact equality of floating point values, which however is what Deterministic Encoding requires.

-A streamlined specification is proposed in {{-dcbor}}.
+A streamlined specification of the dCBOR numeric-reduction based application profile is proposed in {{-dcbor}}.

 # Using Deterministically Encoded CBOR as a Deterministic Encoding of JSON